Skip to content

 Data captured at the asset

-Asset history, manuals, and recommended parts on the technician's screen.
+Asset history, manuals, recommended parts, and the assistant's KB answers on the technician's screen.
 Less guessing, fewer return trips.

 Faster closure